-- 92. Wolfus realleges the allegations contained in Paragraphs 1 through 91 as though fully set forth hereat. - 93.
-This is a claim for securities fraud based upon the California Corporate Securities Law of 1968, California Corporations Code § 25000, et seq. (the "Act") - 94.
-At all relevant times, Wolfus was and now is a resident of California.
-All purchases of Midway's common stock were made by Wolfus either for his own account or for his assignors.
-All purchases of Midway's common stock were made by Wolfus in California. - 95.
-Midway's common shares are securities as defined in California Corporations Code § 25019. - 96.
-As of October 8, 2013, Wolfus or his assignors owned 6,404,085 shares of Midway's common stock. - 97.
-On January 23, 2014, Wolfus purchased in California 200,000 shares of Midway's common stock directly from Midway through the exercise of stock options at a purchase price of \$.56 per share.
-At that time, Midway's common stock was selling on the NYSE Amex exchange at \$1.27 per share and its price was rising reaching nearly \$1.50 per share within the next 30 days.

-98. Midway was the issuer of the 200,000 shares purchased by Wolfus and as such was liable for any written or oral communication contained in its public filings that included any untrue statement of a material fact or omits to state a material fact necessary to make the statements made, considering the circumstances under which the statements were made, not misleading.
+- 101. Midway's common shares are securities as defined in California Corporations Code § 25019. - 102.
+On January 23, 2014, Wolfus purchased in California 200,000 shares of Midway's common stock directly from Midway at a purchase price of \$.56 Canadian dollars per share or approximately \$.50 US dollars per share.
+At that time, Midway's common stock was selling on the NYSE Amex exchange at \$1.27 US dollars per share and its price was rising. - 103.
+Midway was the issuer of the 200,000 shares purchased by Wolfus and as such was liable for any written or oral communication contained in its public filings that included any untrue statement of a material fact or omits to state a material fact necessary to make the statements made, in light of the circumstances under which the statements were made, not misleading.